The Scaramanga Six: Scenes of Mild Peril and The Terrifying Dream (2014–2015)

-Chronica and Worthless Music (2016-present)
+Chronica and Worthless Music (2016–present)

-In November 2017, The Scaramanga Six fulfilled their previous promise of releasing "a huge bloated double album".
-Chronica (the band's second Pledge Music crowfunded project) followed The Terrifying Dream in being a more purposefully unified set of songs, which the band described as forming "an abstract story roughly hewn from a concept of a dystopian island society.
+In November 2017, the Scaramanga Six fulfilled their previous promise of releasing "a huge bloated double album".
+Chronica (the band's second Pledge Music crowdfunded project) followed The Terrifying Dream in being a more purposefully unified set of songs, which the band described as forming "an abstract story roughly hewn from a concept of a dystopian island society.
 A place where everything has fallen into ruin, yet people still seem to have the same preoccupation with the trivial crap they had before.
 The population trudge through a chaotic existence on top of each other with absolutely no hope of a better life.
 Society is reduced to its base behaviour yet people still crave superficial fixes.
 The human condition carries on regardless.
 There is no outcome, no lessons to be learned.
 Familiar?"
 For the sessions, Steve Gilchrist guested once again as second drummer.

 Chronica was the first Scaramanga Six album to be issued on heavyweight vinyl, and was preceded by three single releases.
 The first two were a couple of double-A-sided singles, "Dirty Subaru/A Car" (released in July 2017) and "As We Take the Stage/Owned" (released in September 2017), the former described as "two motoring-related tracks from a land where beaten-up racers clog the car parks and lay-bys."
 A third single, "Stabby Fork" followed in early November 2017.

-Following another period of reduced activity (during which the various members concentrated on other activities), The Scaramanga Six released Worthless Music in December 2021.
+Following another period of reduced activity (during which the various members concentrated on other activities), the Scaramanga Six released Worthless Music in December 2021.
 Over the previous five months, it was preceded by four download-video singles, "Horse with No Face" (July 2021), "An Error Occurred" (September 2021), "It is the Face That Wish How" (October 2021) and "Big Ideas" (November 2021).